-She has over 15 years of experience teaching on the university level and has taught in a school of architecture, small liberal arts college, and a research one state school prior to coming to the University of Pennsylvania.
-Amber has dedicated her professional career to advancing the history and narrative of design and preservation in Black communities, as well as advocating for theoretically rigorous, thoughtful, and inclusive expansions of preservation policy and practice.
+An award-winning scholar, Wiley has over 20 years of experience in teaching, research and professional practice in historic preservation, architecture and community engagement.
+She has dedicated her career to advancing the history and narrative of design and preservation in Black communities, as well as advocating for theoretically rigorous, thoughtful and inclusive expansions of preservation policy and practice.

 Her main research, teaching, and practice commitments are